prem47/Covid-Dashboard/README.md

-# Excel-Dashboard
+# Covid-Excel-Dashboard
-Creating dashboards using pivot charts and slicers.
+Creating dashboards using pivot charts and slicers in MS Excel.